A Concentration Bound for TD(0) with Function Approximation: Introduction

-While there is a considerable body of work on concentration inequalities for reinforcement learning algorithms, these always aim for a moment bound or a high probability bound for sufficiently large time $n$.
-In contrast, we look at the complementary object, viz., concentration \textit{for all time} after some $n_0 \geq 0$.
-Moment bounds for TD(0) have been established, e.g., in \cite{Srikant}, \cite{Bhandari}, and \cite{Chen2}.
-Other types of bounds (e.g., finite sample bounds with high probability results) have been established for multiple different settings in \cite{Prashanth} (consider uniform sampling from dataset), \cite{patil} (consider projection and tail averaging), and \cite{Zaiwei_alltime, Gugan2} (consider i.i.d.\ samples of state - action - next state triplets $(s,a,s')$).
+There has been growing interest in analyzing the finite-time performance of reinforcement learning (RL) algorithms.
+Existing results can broadly be categorized by the type of bounds they establish.
+The most extensive body of work concerns expectation or mean-square bounds (see, e.g., \cite{Chen, Chen2}).
+Another prominent line of research focuses on regret bounds, which characterize how the cumulative error grows over time—typically through almost-sure or expected regret guarantees (see, e.g., \cite{regret-azar, Chi_Jin, Yang, Lin_Yang}).
+A third class comprises high-probability or concentration bounds (see, e.g., \cite{Li-QL2, Qu, Mansour}.
+Our work falls within this category but differs from conventional analyses that establish high-probability guarantees only for sufficiently large time $n$.
+In contrast, we derive uniform all-time bounds, i.e., bounds that hold for all $n\geq n_0$ with probability at least $1-\delta$.

-Going beyond TD(0), \citet{Bhandari, Chen, Chen2, Giannakis,Gugan2, Gugan3, Li-QL1, Li-QL2, Mansour, Prashanth, Qu, Sidford, Srikant, Wain1, Wain2} present general high probability concentration bounds for various classes of algorithms.
-There is also a parallel body of work which seeks bound, either finite time or asymptotic, on the difference between the value function under the learned policy and the optimal value function \citep{Chi_Jin, Yang, Lin_Yang}, i.e., the `regret'.
-Once again, this is distinct from our objective, which is to obtain a \textit{high probability} bound valid \textit{for all time from some time on}.
+Specifically for TD(0), moment bounds have been established in \cite{Srikant}, \cite{Bhandari}, and \cite{Chen2}.
+High probability bounds have been established under various modifications of the TD(0) algorithm.
+These include uniform sampling from dataset \citep{Prashanth}, projection and tail averaging \citep{patil}, and oracle access to i.i.d.\ samples of state - action - next state triplets $(s,a,s')$ \citep{Zaiwei_alltime, Gugan2}.